 Descriptions of the AECT Divisions and Affiliates can be found at: www.aect.org/

-To be considered, a complete proposal must be submitted electronically no earlier than December 12th, 2013 and no later than February 24, 11:59PM (EST), 2014.
+To be considered, a complete proposal must be submitted.
 A complete online proposal submission consists of:

 1. Presentation title

 2. A Description of the Session (Maximum of 75 words)

 3. An Anonymous Abstract (750-1,000 words)

 4. Equipment request

 In addition, research-based proposals should include findings to be considered complete.
 Additional guidelines exist when submitting a Featured Research Proposal or for the Design and Development Showcase.
 Be sure to read and follow the guidelines on the Featured Research Call for Proposals or the Design and Development Showcase submission guidelines before submitting to one of these groups.

 A panel of peer reviewers will read blind proposals.
 You will receive electronic notification that your